RN to BS Nursing Program

 Students may attend the SUNY Poly program on a full-time or part-time basis.
 The nursing program delivers all courses online through the Blackboard Learning Management System.

 One online course, NUR 314 Comprehensive Health Assessment includes a lab-based component.
 Learners engage in synchronous (virtual) class sessions with a mock patient to demonstrate their assessment skills.

 Technological needs to access the online course content will minimally include a computer with webcam and microphone ability (the use of a wired headset is recommended.)

 Admission to the program occurs in both the fall and spring semesters.

 The curriculum includes coursework in the theoretical bases of professional nursing practice, comprehensive health assessment, nursing research and evidence based practice nursing leadership, and public health nursing science.

 As with all programs at SUNY Poly, the nursing program includes a strong base in the arts and sciences.
-This provides students with the tools and knowledge to relate their experiences to their work and to the broader context of their lives.
-It helps create a more diverse, complete education that continues to grow through life long learning.
+This provides students with the tools and knowledge to grow both professionally personally while advancing their nursing career.
+Accelerated BS/MS Programs in Family Nurse Practitioner, Nursing Education, and Transformational Leadership in Nursing are available to qualifying Nursing students.

 Please note: This program requires an internship, field experience, study abroad component, or clinical experience requirement.
 Students who have previously been convicted of a felony are advised that their prior criminal history may impede their ability to complete the requirements of certain academic programs and/or to meet licensure requirements for certain professions.
 If applicants have concerns about this matter please contact the Vice President for Student Affairs Office at (315) 792-7505.